 The auditor should disclaim an opinion when the auditor is unable to obtain sufficient appropriate audit evidence on which to base the opinion, and the auditor concludes that the possible effects on the financial statements of undetected misstatements, if any, could be both material and pervasive.

+Procedures

 If a modified opinion is issued, the analyst should document the reasons for the modification and assess the impact of the modification on the insurer’s financial position and prospective solvency.

 In addition to reviewing and assessing the opinion, the analyst should also determine whether total assets, net income, and surplus per the Audited Financial Report agree with the amounts per the insurer’s Annual Financial Statement.

 If differences exist, the independent CPA is required to include in the Notes to Financial Statements a reconciliation of the differences between the Audited Financial Report and the Annual Financial Statement along with a written description of the nature of these differences.

 If differences are identified, the analyst should document these differences and the reasons for the differences based on a review of the independent CPA’s reconciliation in the Notes to Financial Statements.

-The analyst should also consider the impact of the audit adjustments made by the independent CPA on the conclusions reached as a result of the analysis of the Annual Financial Statement and consider the need to perform additional analysis (i.e., complete additional procedures for items impacted by the audit adjustments) on the Annual Financial Statement information.If further concerns exist, the analyst should consider performing one or more of the following procedures:
+The analyst should also consider the impact of the audit adjustments made by the independent CPA on the conclusions reached as a result of the analysis of the Annual Financial Statement and consider the need to perform additional analysis (i.e., complete additional procedures for items impacted by the audit adjustments) on the Annual Financial Statement information.

+Additional Review Considerations

+If further concerns exist, the analyst should consider performing one or more of the following procedures:

 Obtain and review a copy of the signed management representation letter, which acknowledges that management is responsible for the presentation of the financial statements and has considered all uncorrected misstatements and concluded that any uncorrected misstatements are immaterial.
-The analyst should review the entire management representation letter to determine if there are representations that would impact the insurer’s solvency.
+The analyst should review the entire management representation letter to determine whether there are representations that would impact the insurer’s solvency.

 Obtain and review all recorded and unrecorded audit adjustments along with supporting documentation regarding the adjustments or explanations from the external auditor.
 The analyst may use the information regarding audit adjustments to identify risk or internal control weaknesses to determine what the impact of significant audit adjustments might be on the insurer’s solvency.